blake-wright/CourseProject/README.md

 # Classification Competition - Analyzing Twitter Tweets

+Video link to presentation: https://drive.google.com/file/d/17dMSY3kKD93lZayn_cvysVckzSeQaHD7/view?usp=sharing

+In the video I go over most of this README besides the setup.
+I cover running it as well as a dive into the code.

 ## Setting up your environment

 You will need the following libraries to successfully run my project: